ypriverol/github-paper/document/manuscript.md

 ## Conclusions

-If you are interested and have not used git and GitHub before, we recommend you to get started as soon as possible.
+If you are involved in scientific research and have not used git and GitHub before, we recommend you to explore its potential as soon as possible.
 As with many other tools, a certain learning curve lays ahead.
 However, basic yet very useful features can be relatively easily learned and applied to many different use-cases \cite{ram2013git}.
 We anticipate the reward will be worth your effort.
 To conclude, we would like to recommend some examples of bioinformatics repositories in GitHub (Table 1) and some useful training materials including workshops, online courses and manuscripts (Table 2).